 Please be aware that there are many online driver education courses offered on the internet.
 These courses may offer driver education or practice testing, but they have not been approved by the Driver License Division and cannot be accepted as proof of driver education completion.

 If you took an approved online/home study course the information will be entered electronically and submitted onto your driving record at the Driver License Division.

-If you have never been issued a driver license (anywhere) you will be required to complete a road test.
+If you have never been issued a driver license (anywhere) you will be required to complete a driving skills test.

-If you are licensed in another state or country, you may be required to complete a road test before obtaining a Utah driver license.
+If you are licensed in another state or country, you may be required to complete a driving skills test before obtaining a Utah driver license.

-There are two options for applicants who must complete a road test:
+There are two options for applicants who must complete a driving skills test:

-- An applicant may choose to take a road test with the Driver License Division by completing the application process, passing the written test and scheduling an appointment at one of our driver license offices.
-Applicant must supply the vehicle for the road test; or
+- An applicant may choose to take a driving skills test with the Driver License Division by completing the application process, passing the written knowledge test and scheduling an appointment at one of our driver license offices.
+Applicant must supply the vehicle for the driving skills test; or

-- An applicant may take a road test with a Commercial Driving School (see above link)
+- An applicant may take a driving skills test with a commercial driving school (see above link.)

 - A license from another country, or a learners permit issued by the Driver License Division; and

-- An applicant has a Utah driver license and has been requested to take a road test by a physician, other medical professional or by a law enforcement officer; or
+- An applicant has a Utah driver license and has been requested to take a driving skills test by a physician, other medical professional or by a law enforcement officer; or

 The Driver License Division under the authority of U.C.A.
 53-3-501 and Utah Administrative Rule R708-2 regulates commercial driving schools.